-- 1. Swearing or inappropriate verbal or nonverbal language that is beyond a simple curse word and is directed toward others (In addition, please see level IV for possible consequences that could be applied for this item) - 2.
-Continuous disruption of class or continuous and documented rule (school or - 3. classroom) infraction that has not been successfully addressed with the application of teacher consequences and parental involvement via written or verbal communication - 4.
-Rudeness and disrespect directed at the teacher or other students that continue after the student has been spoken to by the classroom teacher and consequences applied. - 5.
+- 1. Swearing or inappropriate verbal or nonverbal language that is beyond a simple curse word and is directed toward others. - Continuous disruption of class or continuous and documented rule (school or classroom) infraction that has not been successfully addressed with the application of teacher consequences and parental involvement via written or verbal communication. - Rudeness and disrespect directed at the teacher or other students that continue after the student has been spoken to by the classroom teacher and consequences applied. - 4.
 Unprivileged physical contact.
 Unprivileged physical contact means one person touching another person without that person's permission.
-Examples of this could be pinching, slapping, or rubbing someone's head - 6.
-Failure to comply with the reasonable requests of a faculty or staff member and - 7. disciplinary action is not successful.
+Examples of this could be pinching, PDA, or rubbing someone's head. - 5.
+Failure to comply with the reasonable requests of a faculty or staff member.
 Even if the student is sent to the office, a plan of action needs to be in place by the instructor.
 The parents will be notified by the classroom instructor.